 Iterative processes are a fundamental part of lean methodologies and Agile project management—but these processes can be implemented by any team, not just Agile ones.
 During the iterative process, you will continually improve your design, product, or project until you and your team are satisfied with the final project deliverable.

-In a non-iterative process, you and your team would work together to come up with a final product without necessarily trying new ideas along the way.
-Typically, non-iterative processes require more time during the conceptualization and creation phase, so that everything works as intended during the testing phase.
+In a non-iterative process, your team works toward a final product without making major changes along the way.
+More time is spent upfront in the conceptualization and creation phase to ensure everything works as intended in the testing phase.

 Many engineering teams use the iterative process to develop new features, implement bug fixes, or A/B test new strategies.
 Often, an engineering team will create a few iterations that they think are equally promising, then test them with users.
-They’ll note pain points and successes, and then continue building out the one that tested the best.
+They’ll note pain points and successes and then continue building out the one that tested the best.

 You might be surprised to realize that most product development is very iterative.
 Think of any personal technology you’ve ever purchased for yourself—there was likely a previous version before the one you bought, and maybe a version afterwards, as well.
 Think of the development of mobile phones throughout the years, how speakers have gotten smaller and more portable over time, or even the way refrigerators from the same brands have changed to adapt to new family needs.
 All of these are iterative processes.

-Some marketing teams embrace iterative processes, others not so much.
+Some marketing teams embrace iterative processes; others not so much.
 But to a certain extent, a lot of marketing is iterative.
-For example, some marketing teams might test different advertising copy to see which one gets better engagement, or send out two versions of an email newsletter to compare click-through rates.
+For example, some marketing teams might test different advertising copy to see which one gets better engagement or send out two versions of an email newsletter to compare click-through rates.
 Alternatively, a brand marketing team could use iterative design processes to identify the imagery that works best for their target audience.

 Though most of a sales team’s customer-facing work isn’t iterative, some of their tasks can benefit from iterative processes.
 For example, a sales team might take an iterative approach to sending cold emails.
 They might have their reps send a few different email subject lines and analyze the results.
 Then, the team can implement the most successful subject lines moving forward.